-Robin Romans oversees several university-wide initiatives related to academic culture, programming, curriculum, accreditation, educational effectiveness and strategic planning.
-Romans manages the USC Arts and Humanities Initiative, including the University’s nationally-recognized Visions and Voices program and the International Artist Fellowship program.
-He serves as the Provost’s liaison to USC’s six arts schools and two museums.
-And he serves as vice chair of the Faculty Advisory Board for the USC Sidney Harman Academy for Polymathic Study, for which he wrote the original proposal.
+Robin Romans oversees several university-wide initiatives and programs related to the arts and humanities, academic culture, accreditation, postdoctoral affairs, curriculum, and strategic planning.
+Romans manages the Provost’s Arts and Humanities Initiative, including USC’s nationally recognized Visions and Voices program, the International Artist Fellowship program, and the Arts in Action program.
+He serves as the Provost’s liaison to USC’s six arts schools and two museums, and serves as vice chair of the Faculty Advisory Board for the USC Sidney Harman Academy for Polymathic Study, for which he wrote the original proposal.

-Romans is USC’s Accreditation Liaison Officer (ALO), administering all processes related to USC’s accreditation through the Western Association of Schools and Colleges (WASC).
-As ALO, he produces all self-studies, annual reports and campus visits in connection with WASC, and consults with all USC academic units on matters related to educational effectiveness, learning assessment, online programs, and specialized or professional accreditation.
+Romans is USC’s Accreditation Liaison Officer (ALO), administering all processes related to USC’s accreditation through the Senior Commission of the Western Association of Schools and Colleges (WSCUC).
+As ALO, he produces self-studies and annual reports, organizes campus visits in connection with WSCUC, and consults with academic units on matters related to program effectiveness, learning assessment, online programs, and specialized and professional accreditation.

-Prior to joining the Provost’s Office, Romans directed USC’s prestigious Thematic Option Honors Program, and served as Assistant Dean of Admission and Honors Programs in the USC Dornsife College.
-At Dornsife he represented the liberal arts at all major recruitment events, developed new undergraduate programs and research opportunities, and devised liberal arts recruitment strategies.
+Prior to joining the Provost’s Office, Romans served as Assistant Dean of Admission and Honors Programs and directed USC’s prestigious Thematic Option Honors Program in the USC Dornsife College.
+He devised liberal arts recruitment strategies, represented the liberal arts at major admission events, and designed new undergraduate programs and research opportunities.

-Romans earned his doctorate in political theory.
-He teaches undergraduate courses in Political Science and Gender Studies, including Ideology and Political Conflict; Sex, Power, and Politics; Introduction to Feminist Theory; American Political Thought; and a freshman seminar entitled Body Politics.
+Romans earned his doctorate in political science and teaches courses in political theory and gender studies, including Ideology and Political Conflict; Sex, Power, and Politics; Feminist Theory; The Culture of Athenian Democracy, American Political Thought; and, Body Politics.
 His teaching interests include classical political thought, Enlightenment thought, Liberalism, Marxism, feminism, and contemporary political thought.